H&S Chairs & Directors

 Director, South & South-East Asian Studies

-GH151L Introduction to Western Humanities (Antiquity) An intermediate Writing course
+GH152L Introduction to Western Humanities (Modernity).
+Fulfills the Gen Ed Literature requirement.
+An intermediate Writing course

 GH327L Gender and Sexuality in Twentieth-Century English Fiction (fulfills requirements for English, WGS and SSEAS)

 GH329 Fathers and Daughters in Western Literary Traditions (fulfills requirements in English, WGS and RLST)

 SSEA/GH 415 Same-Sex Unions in Literature (fulfills requirements in English, WGS and SSEAS)